marianellamonroyortizhb/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 # 0x01.
 Python - if/else, loops, functions

 ## Project Goals :dart:
-In this project start the concepts of if, else, loops and fuctions.
+In this project start the concepts of if, else, loops and functions.
 The following topics were specially analyzed:

 * Technical :toolbox:: if, else statements.
 While and for loops.
 Break, continue, pass and return.
 Functions, variables and their scope.
 Arithmetic operators.
 Range.
 Traceback.